 Konecranes’ Internal Audit function is an independent unit, which assists the organization in achieving its objectives.
 The unit evaluates the efficiency of risk management, control and governance processes.

-In 2023, the Internal Audit Team conducted 41 planned audits according to an approved annual audit plan.
-As part of ongoing risk assessment process, the plan was specified during the year.
-Internal audits in 2023 generally covered 54 key controls, and the risk-based part 42 operational controls.
+In 2024, the Internal Audit Team conducted 41 planned audits according to an approved annual audit plan.
+The internal audit approach was changed from revenue-based to a clearly more risk-based approach.
+The basis for the internal audit plan was a country risk analysis.
+As a part of the ongoing risk assessment process, the plan was specified during the year.
+Internal audits in 2024 generally covered applicable key controls (51), and on risk basis selected operational controls (41).
 Also, sample sizes varied from limited to wide based on the analyzed risk level.
-The internal audit annual plan covered 40 percent of active operational legal entities, all Financial Service Centers (FSSC) in Tallinn, Xiamen and Klang, and centralized functions, such as Procurement Service Center, Global IT Services, and HR Services in the U.S., Germany, China, and Finland.
-Additionally, Internal Audit conducted or participated in 1 audit based on the compliance and ethics risk assessment.
+The internal audit annual plan covered 40 percent of active operational legal entities, all Financial Service Centers (FSSC) in Tallinn, Xiamen and Klang, and selected centralized functions, such as Global IT Services, and Centralized Finance Services in China.
+Additionally, Internal Audit conducted or participated in compliance and ethics risk assessments on need basis.

 All Internal Audit activities are reported to the Konecranes Leadership Team and the Board’s Audit Committee on a regular basis.
 Internal Audit is responsible to the Audit Committee.